neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

  - If the password is not editable any change to the encrypted properties, the cseType and the hash will be ignored.
  - If the password is shared you can only use cse types which support sharing
  - If the password is shared you can not hide the password
- - If the password is not hidden and shall be moved to a hidden folder, it will be moved to the default folder instead
+ - If the password is not hidden and should be moved to a hidden folder, it will be moved to the default folder instead
  - You can assign hidden tags to a not hidden password, but they will not be visible.
    Therefore another client might remove the tag by accident